K. K. Neelakantan

-Kavassery Kailasam Neelakantan (15 April 1923 - 14 June 1992) better known by his pen name Induchoodan, was a leading Indian ornithologist.
+Kavassery Kailasam Neelakantan (15 April 1923 – 14 June 1992) better known by his pen name Induchoodan, was a leading Indian ornithologist.
 He is widely regarded as a pioneer of the environmental movement in Kerala for popularizing bird study through his books written in Malayalam.

 Early life

 Neelakantan was born in 1923 in his mother's home at Mongombu, a village in Alleppy district.
 His father Kailasam Ayyer belonged to Kavassery near Alathur, Palghat District.
 As his father was a veterinary surgeon in the Mysore Government Service, his early schooling was in Karnataka.
 The rest of his schooling was done in ASMMHSS Alathur & Devakotai in Tamil Nadu.
 He studied for Intermediate in the Malabar Christian College, Kozhikode and for the B.A.
 (Hons) in English literature in the Madras Christian College (1941–44).

 Career

 He started his career in early 1944 as a tutor in The American College in Madurai.
 From here he was transferred to the Loyola College Madras, then to Rajamundry and again to Victoria College, Palakkad where he continued till 1957.
-After that he served the Government College, Chittoor, the Women’s College, Thiruvananthapuram, the Maharaja’s College, Ernakulam and University College Thiruvananthapuram.
+After that he served the Government College, Chittoor, The Government College for Women, Thiruvananthapuram, the Maharaja’s College, Ernakulam and University College Thiruvananthapuram.
 During his term as the Head of the Department of English in the Thiruvananthapuram University College, he retired in 1978.